 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
-As stated before surgery, this is usually temporary in nature.
+As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-So be careful.
-Call our office if you have any questions.
+Call Dr. Ouellette if you have any questions.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots.
-They are the bony walls which supported the tooth.
+They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by one of our doctors.
+If not, they can be removed by Dr. Ouellette.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

-- Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: one of our surgeons or your family dentist.
+Your case is unique, no two mouths are alike.
+Discuss any problems with the trained experts best able to effectively help you: Dr. Ouellette or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.